 :admin contact

-, point to a later createdperson
+, points to a later createdperson

 file.
-Usually[
+Usually[NICKNAME]-DN42

 :tech contact

-, point to a later createdperson
+, points to a later createdperson

 file.
-Usually[
+Usually[NICKNAME]-DN42

 :maintain by

 , points to this account itself.
-Usually[
+Usually[NICKNAME]-DN42

 : has a fixed value ofDN42